 The brutality in the life and death of rebellious Luke in the 1967 film “Cool Hand Luke” was far less than known to exist in the South if he were Black and where “noth’n can be a real cool hand.”
 Black history writers must have made the connection as prison segregation ended with the 1964 Civil Rights Act.
-However, a reference linking Black History and “Cool Hand Luke” occurred in a New York Magazine Feb 25, 1991 TV listing where Black History 1990 was on at 9 AM, and the film was at noon on Monday.
-The dire potential of chaos by Lazard is accompanied in the arc of metaphores possible in this film.
-The sense of strange connection reveals a dangerous cognitive gap in the rawness of it.RLC
+However, a reference linking Black History and “Cool Hand Luke” occurred in a New York Magazine Feb 25, 1991 TV listing where Black History 1990 was on at 9 AM, and the film was at noon on that Monday.
+The dire potential of chaos by Lazard (introduced below) is accompanied in the arc of metaphores possible in the film.
+The sense of strange connection reveals a dangerous cognitive gap in its rawness.RLC

 Historically these actions begin as a group of advocates small enough to fit in one house.
 On the other hand, the global structure of these actions in the digital energy regime begins in thousands of “houses” simultaneously.
 The world will continue to change “the only way it ever has,” as Margaret Mead notes, but today change for good or bad is possible exponentially in the world.